SFDR Disclosures

 10. Due diligence

-The Investment Manager conducts detailed due diligence around the quality of stewardship, franchise, and financials of a company before it is considered for inclusion in the fund.
-As described under the ‘Investment Strategy’ section, while assessing stewardship the Investment Manager does a detailed analysis on the sustainability impact of the company which combines both subjective and objective factors.
+The Investment Manager conducts detailed due diligence around the quality of stewardship, franchise, and financials of a company before it is considered for inclusion in the Fund.
+As described under (4) above, while assessing stewardship the Investment Manager does a detailed analysis on the sustainability impact of the company which combines both subjective and objective factors.
 Every piece of due diligence is discussed and peer reviewed by the Investment Manager’s investment team.

 11. Engagement policies

-The Investment Manager pursues an active engagement with the companies held in the portfolio.
+The Investment Manager pursues active engagement with the companies held in the portfolio.
 Engagement is performed and monitored at three levels:

 1. Investment analysts – analysts are the primary drivers of engagement activities at Aikya and continuously monitor the companies held in the Fund’s portfolio.
 Monitoring is achieved through regular meetings with company management teams, annual report reviews and fair market value assessments on these companies.